The Christchurch Transport Strategic Plan 2012-2042 is a 30 year vision for transport within the city, adopted by the Council in late 2012.

 Infrastructure is being repaired and rebuilt on a massive scale in Christchurch.
 As well as being challenging for day to day travel it has provided the opportunity to bring forward planned changes.

 The Council and New Zealand Government, through the Stronger Christchurch Infrastructure Rebuild Team (SCIRT), are repairing earthquake-damaged roads and underground services.

-You can find a prioritised programme of work for the rebuild on the SCIRT website.
+You can find a prioritised programme of work for the rebuild on the SCIRT website(external link).

 Each year the Council sets out a programme of capital work as part of its annual budget process.
 You can see what capital work is being planned for streets in your part of town by looking through the latest Annual Plan or the Long Term Plan.

 The Christchurch Cycle Design Guidelines [PDF, 3.5 MB] illustrate how cycleways in Christchurch should be designed.
 They include recommended design principles and concepts of how cycleways can fit into different types of street environments.
 This document goes hand-in-hand with the Christchurch Transport Strategic Plan that highlights the importance of catering for cycling in the city rebuild.